LAST UPDATED July 8, 2025

 When he’s not on the pool deck, you can find Onesimo sketching menswear designs, creating garment specification documents, and ensuring the perfect fit of the clothes he designs.
 He is passionate about waste reduction, upcycling, and repurposing materials to save the planet.
 Onesimo’s favorite Olympic swimmer is Natalie Coughlin, and he would lip sync of his life to “Love Shack” by the B-52’s and “All These Things That I’ve Done” by The Killers.

-Emily Fogle (Saturday AM at John Jay College)
+Thursday AM at John Jay College

 Ed Roberts